jmsckv/EncDecMeta/readme.md

 This repo provides a user-friendly, modular encoder decoder meta search space for semantic segmentation.
 It is based on PyTorch and Ray Tune.
 The search strategy is the asysnchronous successive halving algorithm (ASHA).

 The key use case is automating building a robusted (and searched!) baseline for semantic segmentation tasks.
+Current key restrictions are not data augmentation mechanisms and no ResNet-like or DenseNet-like connections.

 Fixed architectures can be specified analoguous to search space spaces in .py configuration files.
 For example, we can define an architecture close to the U-net proposed by Ronneberger et al. (2015) as follows (see `src/configurations/unet.py`for more details).